Elizabeth of Russia: Marriage plans

 By the end of May 1727, 17-year-old Elizabeth had lost her fiancé and both of her parents.
 Furthermore, her half-nephew Peter II had ascended the throne.
 Her marriage prospects continued to fail to improve three years later, when her nephew died and was succeeded on the throne by Elizabeth's first cousin Anna, daughter of Ivan V. There was little love lost between the cousins and no prospect of either any Russian nobleman or any foreign prince seeking Elizabeth's hand in marriage.
 Nor could she marry a commoner because it would cost her royal status, property rights and claim to the throne.
 The fact that Elizabeth was something of a beauty did not improve marriage prospects, but instead earned her resentment.
 When the Empress Anna asked the Chinese minister in Saint Petersburg to identify the most beautiful woman at her court, he pointed to Elizabeth, much to Anna's displeasure.

-Elizabeth's response to the lack of marriage prospects was to take Alexander Shubin, a handsome sergeant in the Semyonovsky Life Guards Regiment, as her lover.
+Elizabeth's response to the lack of marriage prospects was to take Alexander Shubin, a sergeant in the Semyonovsky Life Guards Regiment, as her lover.
 When Empress Anna found out about this, she banished him to Siberia.
-After consoling herself, Elizabeth turned to handsome coachmen and footmen for her sexual pleasure.
-She eventually found a long-term companion in Alexei Razumovsky, a kind-hearted and handsome Ukrainian peasant serf with a good bass voice.
+After consoling herself, Elizabeth turned to coachmen and footmen for her sexual pleasure.
+She eventually found a long-term companion in Alexei Razumovsky, a kind-hearted Ukrainian Cossack with a good bass voice.
 Razumovsky had been brought from his village to Saint Petersburg by a nobleman to sing for a church choir, but the Grand Duchess purchased the talented serf from the nobleman for her own choir.
 A simple-minded man, Razumovsky never showed interest in affairs of state during all the years of his relationship with Elizabeth, which spanned from the days of her obscurity to the height of her power.
 As the couple was devoted to each other, there is reason to believe that they might even have married in a secret ceremony.
 In 1742, the Holy Roman Emperor made Razumovsky a count of the Holy Roman Empire.
 In 1756, Elizabeth made him a prince and field marshal.